 All businesses have among their priorities to provide excellent customer service, or at least they should.
 According to research, American Express stated that 90% of Americans decide whether or not to do business depending on the quality of the customer service they receive.
-The best service often depends on the industry you serve.
+The best customer service experience often depends on the industry you serve.
 Customers in different industries have different service expectations.
 Customer service skills that work in one industry don’t always work in another.

 But some customer service skills are universal.
 They cut across every industry and every business sector.
-They are skills that every employee needs to excel at their job and fulfill customer expectations.
-They are part of a universal approach to customer service and usually come into play when working directly with customers.
+They are key skills that every employee needs to excel at their job and fulfill customer expectations.
+They are part of a universal approach to customer service and usually come into play during direct customer interactions.

 Working in customer service may sound easy, but agents must have various skills to deliver customer satisfaction and keep customers happy.

-Having these skills can help you cultivate better relationships with customers (and prospects), boosting customer loyalty and driving profitability:
+These skills can help you cultivate relationships with customers (and prospects), better handle customer complaints, and boost customer loyalty and profitability:

-Listening skills are a must when serving as a customer service professional, specially having the practice of active listening.
+Listening skills are a must when serving as a customer service professional, especially when practicing active listening.
 This skill is critical for “wowing” customers with excellent customer service.
 It’s among the most essential customer service skills.
 Train your employees to listen closely to what customers say and how they say it.

 Being attentive to what and how they say things can help you identify the real customer issue and find the best way to discuss it with a dissatisfied customer.

 Train your staff on active listening and put themselves in the customer’s position.
 What would the customer want to hear from you and your business?
 How to best answer customer questions to increase your customer satisfaction scores?
-You can create the foundation for a better customer experience by actively and attentively listening.
+You can create the foundation for a better customer experience using the help of active listening techniques.

-When a customer calls a company because they are frustrated or confused and need help, your customer service representatives should have patience.
+When a frustrated customer calls a company because they are confused and need help, your customer service representatives should have patience.
 It is reasonable for them to be stressed when calling.
 That’s why patience is required of all customer service agents.